Canada–Caribbean relations: Jamaica

 In the political crisis that hit Jamaica in 1882, one of the proposed solutions was joining Canada.
-Michael Solomon led the pro-Confederation faction, but when he introduced a motion to that effect in the Legislative Council everyone but he voted against it.
+Michael Solomon led the pro-Confederation faction, but when he introduced a motion to that effect in the Legislative Council, everyone except for him voted against it.

 Barbados

-Prominent Barbadian R.P.
-Elliott wrote to the Canadian government on behalf of a number of the islands' elite asking to join Canada.
+Prominent Barbadian R. P. Elliott wrote to the Canadian government on behalf of a number of the islands' elite asking to join Canada.

 British West Indies

 In the years after the First World War the British started to look at ways to consolidate the British Empire.
 For example, several British possessions in Oceania were transferred under the protection of Australia and New Zealand, and the British government of Lloyd George strongly considered transferring the responsibility for all British colonies in the Caribbean, as well as Newfoundland and the Falkland Islands, to the Canadian government, but most Canadians were not interested due to strong sentiments that Canada should retain the policy of not becoming a colonising force in the world.

 This had some light support among Canada's business community, some of whom had just established businesses expanding into the West Indies region.
-Among them was Canadian businessman T.B.
-Macaulay, the son of the founder of Sun Life Assurance Company of Canada.
-Thomas Bassett Macaulay became very fond of working with the governments in the West Indies.
+Among them was Canadian businessman Thomas Bassett Macaulay, the son of the founder of Sun Life Assurance Company of Canada.
+T. B. Macaulay became very fond of working with the governments in the West Indies.
 He went on to become President of the group known as The Canadian-West Indian League which he co-found and was in existence until 1934.
 Additionally in the West Indies he acted as a representative for the Leeward Islands at the Canada-West Indies Trade Conference.

 Canadian businessman Harry Crowe impressed upon Canadian Prime Minister Robert Borden to direct Sir Joseph Pope to issue a report titled Confidential Memorandum Upon the Subject of the Annexation of the West India Islands to the Dominion of Canada in which five major advantages were outlined for Canada to contemplate union with the West Indies territories.